What Happens If You File Taxes Late in Canada

 Taxpayer Relief for Exceptional Circumstances

-If you missed the income tax filing deadline because of circumstances beyond your control, the Canada Revenue Agency (CRA) may waive the late-filing penalty and applicable interest.
+If you are filing your taxes late because of circumstances beyond your control, don't panic; the Canada Revenue Agency (CRA) may waive the late-filing penalty and applicable interest.
 You can get more information about this in the CRA's circular IC07-1: Taxpayer Relief Provisions.

 To make a request for relief from penalties or interest you can fill in and submit Form RC4288 Request for Taxpayer Relief - Cancel or Waive Penalties or Interest.
 Examples of exceptional circumstances include: